jzstraley/docsref/docs/im-guide/index.md

 <hr>

 - Welcome to my guide for internal medicine.
-Please see the disclaimer above.
+Please see the disclaimer at the bottom left of the page.
-- As a cardiology fellow, you will likely sense a **hint** of favoritism, but I've tried to include as much information as I've learn to make this as useful as possible for each level of training.
 - Feel free to suggest edits via Github.
 Most pages will have the ability to edit in the top right corner of the inner page text.
-  - These will require an approval process *please be patient*
+  - These will require an approval process *please be patient.*
-  - For topic suggestions, please email me at imteched@gmail.com

 ## Resources

+- [OpenEvidence AI][12]
 - [Vanderbilt's IM Resident Guide][1]
 - [ACP Journal Club][3]
 - [WikiDoc][4]